 pup gets along with horses.
 A rustic cabin is also onsite, but unfurtunatley

-Recreation Passport.
-This can be purchased for $11.00 at the time of vehicle
+Recreation Passport which can be purchased for $11.00 at the time of vehicle

-permit renewals for Michigan residents.
+permit renewals for Michigan residents, or at the park entrance.
 This puptacular pass gives you and your

 canine adventure buddy access to all Michigan state parks for an entire year.